open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.0/connectors/pipeline/airflow/gcs-composer.md

 ---
-title: Extract GCS Composer Metadata
+title: Extract Metadata from GCS Composer
-slug: /connectors/pipeline/airflow/gcp
+slug: /connectors/pipeline/airflow/gcs-composer
 ---

-# Extract GCS Composer Metadata
+# Extract Metadata from GCS Composer

 **Note:** This approach has been tested against Airflow 2.1.4 & 2.2.5 If you have any issues or questions, please do not hesitate to reach out!

 There are 2 main approaches we can follow here to extract metadata from GCS.
 Both of them involve creating a DAG directly in your Composer instance, but the requirements and the steps to follow are going to be slightly different.